riboseinc/digicert-cli/README.md

   digicert order reissue ORDER_ID  # Reissue digicert order
 ```

-Hopefully you get the idea, we will try our best to keep this guide up to date
+Hopefully you get the idea, we are trying our best to keep this guide up to date
 but whenever you need some more information please add the `-h` flags with any
-commands or subcommands and you should see what you need.
+commands or subcommands and you should see more accurate help documentation.

 ### Orders

 #### Listing Orders

-Listing orders is pretty simple with the CLI, once we have our API key
+The `CLI` made listing Digicert orders pretty simple, once we have our API key
-configured then we can list all of our orders using the `list` interface
+configured then we can list all of our orders using the `order list` command.

 ```sh
 $ digicert order list